tingfengx/uoftnotes/README.md

 * The notes in this repository that are currently in edit are
    1. MAT224, Linear Algebra II.
 * Other notes that I participated in typesetting:
    1. MAT237, Advanced Calculus, a short guide to theorems, lemmas and propositions.
-This particular set of notes was made together with @yuchenWYC and @AndyTQ.
+This particular set of notes was made together with @yuchenWYC. @AndyTQ also made some useful comments for the improvment of the .tex file.
 They are available here:  https://github.com/yuchenWYC/MAT237

 ## LaTeX Code